 Here we are going to discuss how to perform differential backups, and what is the easiest way.
 It should be admitted that there is three most common way to perform SQL Server differential backup.
 You can use T-SQL Commands or SQL Server Management Studio (SSMS), but the best way is to use a third-party tool like SqlBak.

 Use the following syntax to perform a differential backup:

 BACKUP DATABASE your_database TO DISK = 'diff.bak' WITH DIFFERENTIAL

 or if you need to perform a differential backup with COPY_ONLY option use next:

 BACKUP DATABASE your_database TO DISK = 'full.bak' WITH COPY_ONLY

 Open SSMS and right-click on the database which you are going to backup.
 Choose “Tasks”, then “Back up…”.
 Select a backup type “Differential”, add backup destination and press “OK”.

-This is the easiest way to perform all SQL Server backup type.
+This is the easiest way to perform all SQL Server backup types.
 All you need is to create a SqlBak backup job, which will create all backups according to the schedule.
 As usual, you can tune a backup job in 2 minutes.
-Below you can fin short tutorial how to create an automatical backup job.
+Below you can find a short tutorial on how to create an automatic backup job.
 So let’s start: